There are a range of online assessment and feedback tools that may be better suited to your needs (and those of your students).

 On request, we can randomise the order in which the questions in an OLAF exam appear to students.
 This can be:

 - Completely randomised.
 Students would see the test in an entirely different order.

 - Randomised in sections.
 For example, there might be a section on Marx followed by a section on Hegel.
 Students would see the sections in the same order, but questions within each section in a different order

-Randomising the test does prohibit certain post exam reporting, particularly the Attempt Statistics report if you randomise in blocks.
-It also makes checking the exam before it takes place trickier.
+Randomising the questions makes checking the exam before it takes place trickier.
 You might need to allow extra set up time if using this option.